CircleCI-Archived/visual-config-editor/README.md

 Generate your CircleCI configuration files by building a visual map of your project's workflows.

 This project is currently early access.
 Features are subject to changes.

+**[Try it out](https://circleci-public.github.io/visual-config-editor/)** for yourself, and then fork the repo and **[collaborate](https://github.com/CircleCI-Public/visual-config-editor#contributing)** with us to make this amazing!

 ### Installing